- Oral and Maxillofacial Surgery

 - Denmark Hill

-Applications are invited for a full time Trust funded NHS Senior Clinical Fellow post in Facial Trauma and Deformity at King’s College Hospital NHS Foundation Trust.
-The successful candidate will have established leadership and team-working qualities and will be expected to play an active role in the provision and delivery of healthcare for patients who need treatment for a wide range of non-oncology conditions in the specialty including facial and craniofacial trauma, orthognathic surgery, salivary gland surgery, TMJ replacement surgery and reconstructive surgery for facial skin defects.
+Applications are invited for a 1 wte NHS Consultant post in Oral & Maxillofacial Surgery at King’s College Hospital NHS Foundation Trust (KCH).
+The successful candidate will have established leadership and team-working qualities and will be expected to play an active role in the provision and delivery of healthcare for patients who need treatment in the fields of surgery for non-melanotic skin cancers, minimally invasive salivary gland surgery, dento-alveolar surgery, facial deformity surgery and facial trauma.

-MBBS or an equivalent medical as well as BDS or equivalent dental degrees are mandatory.
-The successful candidates will be expected to be skilled and confident enough to do 2nd on-call on a 1:5 basis during work days and 1:10 for weekends together with a junior colleague with a dental or a medical degree.
+The successful candidate will be expected to be skilled and confident enough to cover the whole range of the specialty at consultant level including on-call on a 1:8 basis together with a dually qualified SpR grade and a junior colleague with a dental or a medical degree.

 You must have appropriate UK professional registration.